250th Legacy Projects

 Bells Across PA

-PHL250 is partnering with America250PA and Mural Arts to create 20 large replica Liberty Bells designed with input from local communities.
-Each bell will reflect its neighborhood’s unique identity while commemorating the nation’s 250th anniversary.
-Once completed, the bells will be displayed in commercial corridors and public parks, forming a citywide “treasure map” for residents and visitors to explore.
+Philadelphia250 partnered with America250PA and Mural Arts Philadelphia to create 23 replica Liberty Bells designed with input from local communities.
+Each bell celebrates its neighborhood’s unique identity while commemorating the nation’s 250th anniversary.
+The bells have been installed in commercial corridors and public parks, forming a citywide “treasure map” for residents and visitors to explore.

 Philadelphia250, A Program of Philadelphia Visitor Center